 One of the most notorious of these instances was in the death of the friendly ant which, with the children reduced to a similar size, had become their protector while they were struggling to find their way home.
 ‘I was adamantly opposed to having Anty die.
 At a certain point during the creative process, the whole experience tanked,’ admits Naha.
 ‘After two solid years of development we got a green light on the script.
 Then Stuart got sick, Brian was nudged out of the way and a new producer and director were air-dropped in.
 I was very naïve at the time and figured, ‘Okay, the show must go on.’
 Things had to be changed.
 Why?
 Because that’s what happens when a new team comes in.
 One of the changes involved Anty dying.
 The original ending had Anty alive and well.’

 Even Naha wasn’t safe, with Dead Poets Society scribe Tom Schulman hired to rework the screenplay.
 ‘I actually never worked with Tom,’ continues Naha.
 ‘I’d done countless drafts of the screenplay over two years.
 Each time I did another pass the studio would have to add an amendment to my contract.
 My final contract was about the size of the Gutenberg Bible.
-After going head-to-head about Anty’s fate and a couple of other ideas I loathed the studio asked if I’d do another script.
+After going head-to-head about Anty’s fate and a couple of other ideas I loathed when the studio asked if I’d do another script.
 I signed a three-script deal and went off, happy as a clam, figuring all was well on the Teenie Weenie front.
 I was asked if I would mind if someone else did a polish.
 Two months later I saw the polish, which was a re-write and I hit the ceiling.
 After my Donald Duck squawking some things were fixed.
 Other things weren’t.’

-With such an eclectic collection of characters, the casting process for Teenie Weenies would one of the most important aspects of pre-production, particularly the role of Wayne Szalinski.
+With such an eclectic collection of characters, the casting process for Teenie Weenies would one be of the most important aspects of pre-production, particularly the role of Wayne Szalinski.
 While Jeffrey Combs had brought Re-Animator’s Herbert West to the screen with such delicious relish, Disney would need someone more recognisable from family entertainment and so the part eventually went to Rick Moranis.
 Following his breakthrough performance in 1984’s Ghostbusters as the eccentric Louis Tully, Moranis had starred in the musical remake of Little Shop of Horrors and the Star Wars spoof Spaceballs, in which he played the Darth Vader-esque Dark Helmet.
 ‘Casting was exhausting,’ declared Penney Finkelman Cox, who would replace Yuzna as the producer.
 ‘One element was appearance – the kids had to look as though they could be siblings; they also had to resemble the actors who were playing their parents.
 Amy O’Neill and Robert Oliveri look like they could be Rick Moranis.’